jakwings/fd/README.md

                 always: always use colorized output

     -j, --threads <number>
-            The number of threads to use for searching & command execution.
+            The number of threads to use for searching and command execution.
             0 means [default: number of available CPU cores]

         --max-buffer-time <milliseconds>
-            The amount of time for the search results to be buffered and sorted before streaming.
+            The amount of time (in milliseconds) for the search results to be buffered and sorted before streaming.

     -x, --exec <program [argument]... [;]>
             Run the given command for each search result, which can be